rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 We then create a new [`vtkGlyph3D`](http://www.vtk.org/doc/nightly/html/classvtkGlyph3D.html) object under `glyphSun`.
 The important thing to note here is the difference between the `SetInputConnection` and `SetSourceConnection` methods.
 The latter just connects to the 'source' glyph, i.e., the `arrow` in our case.
 The `SetInputConnection` call is given `dummy_cellCenterCalcSun.GetOutputPort()`, i.e., the normal vectors calculated and then positioned at the cell-centers of the `sun` mesh.

-From there on things are simple, we enforce orientation of the created glyphs to the supplied normal vectors through `SetVectorModeToUseNormal()`, and we provide a 'scale factor' for the base glyphs, which will just uniformly scale the `arrow` and its default size.
+Henceforth things are simple: we enforce orientation of the created glyphs to the supplied normal vectors through `SetVectorModeToUseNormal()`, and we provide a 'scale factor' for the base glyphs, which will just uniformly scale the `arrow` and its default size.
 The rest has been shown a thousand times: we create a [`vtkPolyDataMapper`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataMapper.html) to map the create object to graphics primitives and connect to the `glyphSun` output.
 We then create a standard [`vtkActor`](http://www.vtk.org/doc/nightly/html/classvtkActor.html), connect to the aforementioned mapper, and use its `GetProperty()` method to `SetColor(ColorSunGlyphs)`.

 Finally, using the `vtk_show` helper-function yields the following figure.
 As you can see we have visualized all normal vectors with arrows, showing the direction our `sun` rays will follow.

 ![Scene render showing the `sun` half-sphere with points at each cell-center of its mesh](Scene04.png)

 ## Prepare for ray-tracing
-At this point we finally get to the ray-tracing part of the post.
+We're finally getting to the ray-tracing part of the post.
 All we now need to do is prepare the [`vtkOBBTree`](http://www.vtk.org/doc/release/5.2/html/a00908.html) object for `earth` as I showed in the [last post  on ray-casting](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/).
 If you haven't read it then I strongly recommend that you do now cause I won't explain the details again.

 Firstly, we create a new [`vtkOBBTree`](http://www.vtk.org/doc/release/5.2/html/a00908.html) object with the `earth` mesh where we're going to test for intersection with rays coming from the `sun`.
 This is done as simply as this: